 What to Do When Everything Is Important

-A photo of an old greige metal file cabinet on someone's lawn with "A-Z" written on the top drawer tag.
-It's collaged over a photo of a wall of books from a favourite art used booked store.
+A photo of an old greige metal file cabinet on someone's lawn with "A-Z" written on it.

 Just because everything is important doesn’t mean everything is a priority.